tianocore/edk2-pytool-extensions/docs/user/tools/using_stuart_parse.md

 :: parse the workspace for all packages supported in mu_basecore, filtering the packages stuart_parse -c .pytool/CISettings.py -p MdePkg -p MdeModulePkg

+:: parse the workspace for all packages supported in mu_basecore, only using DEBUG stuart_parse -c .pytool/CISettings.py -t DEBUG
 ```